Pranav-here/multisport-training/README.md

 - Four-step onboarding flow that captures sport mix, affiliations, skill level, goal focus, and privacy preferences, including a Safe Recording pledge.
 - Dashboard that blends mock feed data with locally cached uploads, daily challenges, streak insights, leaderboards, and daily hashtag prompts.
 - Upload workflow that generates Supabase Storage signed URLs, tracks progress locally, and surfaces new clips immediately.
+- Quick post dialog is streamlined for fast mood-tagged updates without auto-inserted hashtags.
-- Daily challenge generator that calls Groq (when configured) and gracefully falls back to curated challenges per sport.
+- Daily challenge generator that calls Groq (when configured) and reliably falls back to American sport skill work.
+- Friend activity stream spotlights trending pro highlights with reaction counts and timestamps.
+- Personal messages are on the roadmap, and the dashboard now includes a placeholder action that previews the upcoming DM experience.
 - Accessibility-first UI: focus-visible states, motion-safe transitions, semantic landmarks, and keyboard-friendly dialogs.

 ## Architecture snapshot